k8s-at-home/charts/charts/stable/pod-gateway-setter/README.md

 You need to set `gateway` to the hostname or address of your gateway.
-Then all PODs in namespaces with the matching label (`routed-gateway=true` by default) will be routed to this gateway.
-DNS server in the PODs will also be set to the gateway.
+Then all PODs in namespaces with the matching label (`routed-gateway=true` by default) will be processed by the webhook.

+The webhook by default changes all processed pods (remove `--setGatewayDefault` if you want to change the default).
+You can also change the default for a POD by adding a label or annotation (`setGateway` by default).

+Processed PODs will get their default gateway changed.
+DNS server will also be set to the gateway (at least the option `--keepDNS` is used).

-Please notice that other labels might be configured.
-This is usuefull, for example, to install multiple copies of the chart, each routing a different namespace to a different gateway.
+Multiple instances of this chart might be installed that use different label values.
+This is usufull, for example, to route multiple pod groups, each with a different gateway.

-**IMPORTAN**: Do not deploy this chart to a namespace controlled by this webhook.
+**IMPORTANT**: Do not deploy this chart to a namespace controlled by this webhook.
 This would result in a likelly deathlock when upgrading the chart.

+**NOTE**: This char requires the cert-manager CRD to generate the required certificates.

 ## Values